-Human resources (HR) managers are employed in almost every business, sector, and non-profit.
-As new companies form and organizations expand their operations in this global economy, they need HR managers to oversee and administer programs to ensure continuing success.
+Human resources (HR) leaders are employed in almost every business, sector, and non-profit.
+As new companies form and organizations expand their operations in this global economy, they need HR leaders to oversee and administer programs to ensure continuing success.

 No matter what changes the future brings, our online Master’s in Human Resource Management will prepare you to meet these needs — so you will always have the confidence to achieve what’s next.